Brian Anderson Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.32).
+- The Pirates' 4.32 team ERA ranks 17th among all MLB pitching staffs.

-- Pirates pitchers combine to allow 67 home runs (one per game), the second-fewest in the league.
+- The Pirates allow the second-fewest home runs in baseball (68 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.